Racroxx/CoDWaWZMAutotimer/README.md

 double click Scriptable Auto Splitter tab. select the asl file. (use the der riese/snn asl file for a more accurate timing method that starts the timer when round 1 is loaded into memory)

-side note: your split times MUST be set in the game time tab ( Edit Splits -> Game Time tab (just CTRL+C all your times from real time to game time tab) )

 # TODO

 add auto splitting functionalities (automatically split on when round changes to what round you have in your own split file)